isubsoft/ldap-carddav/README.md

 8. Media like images storage support.
 9. Contact group support.

--- Limitations
+## Limitations
 1. Does not support anonymous access to the server.
 2. Same LDAP server must be used for authentication as well as address book.
 3. Does not support any date and/or time vCard property.

--- Planned features
+## Planned features
 1. Compatibility to as many vCard data types as possible.

--- Installation
+## Installation
 1. Check INSTALL file.

+## Wiki
+Check the Wiki here - [https://github.com/isubsoft/ldap-carddav/wiki](https://github.com/isubsoft/ldap-carddav/wiki) for more useful information and resources regarding this project.